 World leaders: former Prime Minister Gro Harlem Brundtland of Norway, former United Nations Secretary-General Trygve Lie

 U.S. Government Officials: former U.S. Vice President Al Gore, former Secretary of Labor Robert Reich, former Senator Daniel Patrick Moynihan, former Secretary of Defense Les Aspin

 Economists and Industrialists: John Kenneth Galbraith, Lester Thurow, Mitchell Kapor, Michael Dertouzos, Nicholas Negroponte

-Today, under the leadership of Editor-in-Chief Mariette DiChristina - who, in 2009, became the eighth Editor-in-Chief in Scientific American's history and the first woman to hold the position--the magazine continues to be the world's premier source for advances in science and technology and how they shape our world.
+In 2009, Mariette DiChristina became the eighth Editor-in-Chief in Scientific American's history and the first woman to hold the position.
 A science journalist for more than 20 years, DiChristina first came to Scientific American in 2001 as its executive editor, a position she held until her current appointment.
 She is also the former president (2009 and 2010) of the National Association of Science Writers and has been an adjunct professor at the Science, Health and Environmental Reporting Program of New York University.
 Under DiChristina’s leadership, the magazine has received numerous accolades including a 2011 National Magazine Award for General Excellence.
 In 2014, DiChristina was honored as a Corporate Visionary during the Folio Top Women in Media Awards ceremony.

 Scientific American is a truly global enterprise.
 Scientific American publishes 14 local language editions, read in more than 30 countries.
 Scientific American has 3.5 million print and tablet readers worldwide, 5.5 million global online unique visitors monthly, and a social media reach of 3.5+ million.